Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions gives execute permissions to everybody to the subdirectories of the current directory.

 12-directory_permissions creates directory with 751 permission.

+13-change_group to change group owner to school for the hello file.